A Bit About Me…

 Yttik lost 40% of her tail when a 9 foot tiki fell on it and crushed the end.
 Don’t worry- she made a full recovery and is doing great!
 She’s a wild woman at heart, but has adjusted quite well to the luxuries of being a house panther.

 Daisy is actually Dr. Crescenzi’s mother’s horse…but we love her like she’s our own.
 Daisy is a mustang crossed with quarter horse and went to New Hampshire for special training over the summer.
 She had a blast!

 In loving memory of Bianca del Trotto, who battled through the terribly painful disease laminitis and showed nothing but love and patience.
 She will live on forever in our hearts.
 May she rest in open green fields.
 We love you, Bianca!

-K'Dottie was the surviving twin and after a bit of a rough start she broke her foot in a very uncommon place on New Years Eve!
-(Like, 11:55pm)... she went to the New Bolton Center at Penn and got all sorted out!
-She has made a full recovery and is up to no good right now!
+K’Dottie was the surviving twin and after a bit of a rough start she broke her foot in a very uncommon place on New Years Eve 2014!
+(Like, 11:55pm)… she went to the New Bolton Center at University of Pennsylvania and got all sorted out!
+She has made a full recovery and is up to no good right this minute!!!

 Let’s schedule an appointment with Dr. Crescenzi.
 Give us a call…